Supreme Ruler 1936 Game Cover

 • “Unfortunately, very buggy.
 The USSR invaded me and now the game freezes and crashes every 5 minutes.”

-The story is generally well-received, with users noting its quality, particularly in the 1936 setting; however, the tutorial mission is criticized for being uninformative and lacking context.
-Overall, while the narrative is appreciated, it seems to be overshadowed by the focus on sandbox gameplay.
+The story is generally well-received, with users noting its quality, particularly in the 1936 setting.
+However, the tutorial mission is criticized for being unhelpful and lacking clear explanations for its tasks, which detracts from the overall experience.

-• “By the way, all these would be sandbox only; nothing against the story, it's pretty good.”
+• “Btw, all these would be sandbox only; nothing against the story, it's pretty good.”

 • “The tutorial mission is kind of pointless as it tells you to do a few varied things but doesn't really explain why you should be doing them.”

-Players find the grinding aspect of managing their economy to be a mix of tediousness and enjoyment, particularly when it comes to micromanaging troop movements and supply lines.
-Frustration arises when troops are unable to receive supplies despite having open lines, leading to situations where units become stranded or immobilized.
+Players find the grinding aspect of managing their economy to be a mixed experience; while it can be engaging, it often becomes tedious due to issues with troop movement and supply lines.
+Frustration arises when units are stranded despite having open supply routes, leading to a sense of annoyance in the gameplay.

 • “The one thing that really bugs me sometimes is the troop movement and the supply lines.
 Obviously, if you have enemy troops cutting off supply lines, that's one thing, but if you do have open supply lines and your troops still aren't getting the supplies you have available, it gets a bit tedious and annoying.
 You'll have ships or troops stranded in the ocean or en route to take an opposing country's capital and just be completely stuck until another unit comes with supplies.”